 Welcome back to Tuesday Q&A!
 I admit the hiatus wasn’t exactly planned; life and the holidays conspired to throw me off schedule.

-I couldn’t be happier to kick off the New Year with this post from Denis Asselin, an amazing advocate who’s been working tirelessly and with compassion to spread awareness about body dysmorphic disorder (BDD) since his son, Nathaniel, committed suicide after struggling with the disorder for years.
+I couldn’t be happier to kick off the New Year with this post from Denis Asselin, an amazing advocate who’s been working tirelessly and with compassion to spread awareness about body dysmorphic disorder (BDD) since his son, Nathaniel, die by suicide after struggling with the disorder for years.

 We all know how misunderstood OCD is, and it’s possible BDD is even more misunderstood.
 Denis is working hard to change that.
 His dedication is inspiring—and, honestly, he is so nice.
 Incredibly, genuinely nice.
 You can’t help but want to help him tell Nathaniel’s story and join his cause.